 - The Guards Must Be Crazy: The Bad Wolf security team leaves Jack and the Doctor's equipment and weapons out in the open, on a table that is literally about an arm's reach away from their cell.
 Three guesses to what happens.

-- Heroic Sacrifice: The Controller, who gives the Doctor the last few numbers in the Daleks' co-ordinates even though the solar flares are no longer blocking transmissions.
+- Heroic Sacrifice: The Controller, who gives the Doctor the last few numbers in the coordinates of the Dalek fleet even though the solar flares are no longer blocking transmissions.
 The Daleks promptly transmat her aboard and shoot her dead, but she's satisfied.

 - Hollywood Spelling: Averted with Lynda-with-a-y.

 - Hope Spot: Jack works out that the disintegrator is actually a transmat, and therefore Rose is alive.
-Great, brilliant... except she's on a Dalek spaceship.
+Great, brilliant . . . except she's on a Dalek spaceship.
 Surrounded by several hundred other Dalek spaceships.
-Each of which has two-thousand Daleks onboard, which means there's about half a million Daleks between her and the Doctor.
+Each of which has 2,000 Daleks onboard, which means there's about half a million Daleks between her and the Doctor.

 - I Kiss Your Hand: Jack and Lynda, immediately after he claimed he was "just saying hello".

 - Immoral Reality Show: New contestants are being selected and beamed aboard the Gamestation around the clock.
 There are 60 different versions of Big Brother alone — and according to Strood, that's after cutting back.

 - Just Following Orders:The Doctor: That's the same staff who execute hundreds of contestants every day.

 Staff member: That's not our fault, we're just doing our jobs.

 The Doctor: And with that sentence, you just lost the right to even talk to me.
 Now BACK OFF!